carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 {: .language-r}

-### Load data with the number of reads per OTU and Taxonomic labels for each OTU.
+### Load data with the number of reads per OTU and taxonomic labels for each OTU.

 Now, we have to load the taxonomic assignation data into objets in R: